AnwarHemaimat/Code-201-Reading-Notes/Class-01.md

 An opening tag begins a section of page content, and a closing tag ends it.
 For example, to markup a section of text as a paragraph, you would open the paragraph with an opening paragraph "tag p tag" and close it with a closing paragraph "tag /p tag".
 (closing tags always proceed the element with a /).

+## What Is Attribute ?
+Attributes define additional characteristics or properties of the element such as width and height of an image.
+Attributes are always specified in the start tag (or opening tag) and usually consists of name/value pairs like name="value".
+Attribute values should always be enclosed in quotation marks.

+# A Summary Of Structure (pp.12-39)
+HTML pages are text documents.
+HTML uses tags (characters that sit inside angled brackets) to give the information they surround special meaning.
+Tags are often referred to as elements.
+Tags usually come in pairs.
+The opening tag denotes the start of a piece of content; the closing tag denotes the end.
+Opening tags can carry attributes, which tell us more about the content of that element.
+Attributes require a name and a value.
+To learn HTML you need to know what tags are available for you to use, what they do, and where they can go.